elgarcito/solvd-1-block-homework-9/README.md

 The five Enums are in the package enumexamples and are:
-* PhoneNumbers, CurrencyExchange, BankAccounts, LowLevelPassword, ImportantEmails.Each one has fields, methods and blocks.
+* PhoneNumbers, CurrencyExchange, BankAccounts, LowLevelPassword, ImportantEmails.
+  Each one has fields, methods, and blocks.

 The example of using the static function in each case could be seen in the main method.